Robert (1793 ship): Mercantile service

 The supplement to Lloyd's Register for 1802 showed Spy, with Vaughn, master, and "Swansea", as owner, having undergone a refit in 1802.
 Her trade was London-Africa.
-A database of slave voyages from London showed Spy, Robert Vaughn, master, and James Swanzy, owner, made one voyage in 1803 carrying slaves from the Gold Coast to British Guiana.
+A database of enslaving voyages from London showed Spy, Robert Vaughn, master, and James Swanzy, owner, made one voyage in 1803 carrying captives from the Gold Coast to British Guiana.
 Spy sailed from London on 8 August 1802.
-She gathered her slaves first at Cape Coast Castle and then at Anomabu, which was 16 kilometres away.
-She left Africa on 18 January 1802 and arrived at Demerara in March.
-She carried some 300 slaves.
+She acquired captives first at Cape Coast Castle and then at Anomabu, which was 16 kilometres away.
+She left Africa on 18 January 1802 and arrived at Demerara in March with some 300 captives.
 She arrived back at London on 13 May.

 The entry in Lloyd's Register for 1802 carried over to 1803, but an addendum to the entry in the 1803 Lloyd's Register noted that Spy had a new master, Clarke, and new owner, Hurry & Co.
 Her trade became the South Seas.
 Captain Welham Clarke acquired a letter of marque for Spy on 26 July 1803.
 Spy sailed for the South Seas on 11 September.
 On 21 December Spy was at Rio de Janeiro with destination "S° Seas".
 However, she sailed as a merchantman, not a whaler.

 On 30 January 1804 she encountered Pacific, Thomas Hopper, master, at 42.81°S 83.18°W. Clarke noted in his log that Pacific had 1300 barrels of sperm oil.

 Spy, Clarke, master returned to England on 14 October 1804.
 At Portsmouth she landed several tons of gold and silver belonging to Mr. Hurry, of Gosport.
 These were the proceeds of her cargo of manufactures that she had sold to the inhabitants of South America.
 The bullion was deposited in the Gosport Bank.
 The next day the bullion, in 100 casks and boxes, traveled in three wagons under strong guard to the Bank of England.
 The bullion weighed about 10 tons and its value was estimated at £100,000.
 It included £47,000 in new dollars.
 She arrived at Gravesend on 26 October with Burrowes, master.

 Captain Edward Dyer (or Dwyer), acquired a letter of marque on 14 March 1805.
 The scale of her armament and the size of her crew signal that she was now a privateer.

 On 14 April there arrived at Plymouth Zes Gesusters, DeVries (or DeVrees), master.
 She had been coming from Lisbon when Spy, Dwyer, master, had detained her.